Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND

 \section{Introduction}

-Nearest neighbor search (NNS) is a fundamental workload that plays an important role in a wide variety of applications, such as recommendation systems~\cite{chen2022approximate, ning2015comprehensive, guo2021hyperrec}, media data retrieval~\cite{liu2007wacv, aiger2013random}, and bioinformatics data management~\cite{annsologpu}.
+\IEEEPARstart{N}{earest} neighbor search (NNS) is a fundamental workload that plays an important role in a wide variety of applications, such as recommendation systems and media data retrieval.
 The state-of-the-art NNS system adopts semantic-based search for unstructured data such as images, texts, videos, and speech.
 The feature vectors of product catalogs are first generated using {neural embedding techniques} that can effectively capture the semantics of objects.
 Then the recommendation results are returned by finding products whose embeddings are closest to the embedded search query.
-For example, the major e-Commerce players, Amazon~\cite{linden2003amazon} and Alibaba~\cite{chen2019behavior} build semantic search engines to recommend products.
+For example, Amazon~\cite{linden2003amazon} builds semantic search engines to recommend products.

 While exhaustive search is the most accurate way to perform NNS, the ever-expanding data volume makes it impractical for meeting low-latency requirements at scale.
 This is because it requires an expensive distance computation in high-dimensional space and linear search time.
 To address this issue, modern NNS systems~\cite{nsg, faiss} adopt approximate NNS (ANNS) schemes, which provide significantly lower query latency by approximating NNS results.
 ANNS achieves high efficiency mainly by reducing search space, distance computation, and data access.
 This relied on the pre-built indices that heuristically guide the search process.
 Popular indexing methods include hashing~\cite{he2013kmean_hash}, inverted file (IVF)~\cite{ivf}, and vector compression~\cite{product_quantization}.
-State-of-the-art ANNS tools with advanced indexing, such as Google's ScaNN~\cite{scann}, Facebook's Faiss~\cite{faiss}, and Microsoft's DiskANN~\cite{diskann}, can deliver millisecond query latency even on large-scale datasets.
-Meanwhile, several hardware designs~\cite{anna,zhang2018efficient} are presented to further push efficiency and performance beyond CPU and GPU.
+State-of-the-art ANNS tools with advanced indexing, such as Facebook's Faiss~\cite{faiss}, and Microsoft's DiskANN~\cite{diskann}, can deliver millisecond query latency even on large-scale datasets.
+Meanwhile, several hardware designs~\cite{anna} are presented to further push efficiency and performance beyond CPU and GPU.